 JCDAVTS Jeff Tech Practical Nursing Program

 JCDAVTS Jeff Tech Practical Nursing Program started its practical nursing program in 1968.
-The class sizes are small and the teacher-to-student ratio is very good, which means every student gets personal instruction as needed.
+The class sizes are small, and the teacher-to-student ratio is outstanding, which means every student gets personal instruction as needed.
 Student support is always available from highly qualified instructors/faculty.
 This school is accredited by the ACEN.
 The board pass rate is 87.5%.

 School Overview